ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 subsequence/substring of the string.
 To check for every substring, we move the end point of our substring from 1 -> length of string, and consider every starting point possible for each end point.
-Hence, the substrings for string "abcde" would look like:
+Hence, the substrings for string "abcde" in each iteration would look like:
 For end point a: a
 For end point b: a->b, b
 For end point c: a->c, b->c, c